 - Urethroscopy - A small, flexible telescope is placed into the urethra.
-This study allows your doctor to see inside the urethra from the tip of the penis to the location of the stricture.
+Thi study allows your doctor to see inside the urethra from the tip of the penis to the location of the stricture.

 Treatment for Urethral Strictures

-For patients with recurrent urethral stricture disease, urethroplasty is often the treatment of choice.
+For patients with urethral stricture disease, urethroplasty is often the treatment of choice.
 Urethroplasty is a surgical procedure most often performed by a reconstructive urologist that repairs the scarred urethra to restore normal urine flow.